dking072/dking072.github.io/_posts/2020-08-13-thermochem.md

 More physically, it can be stated as:

-* **Nuclei essentially exist on an energy surface defined by the electronic energy and the nuclear repulsion at any given point in 3N-space** (where N is the number of nuclei in the molecule)
+* **Nuclei exist on an energy surface defined by the electronic energy and the nuclear repulsion at any given point in 3N-space** (where N is the number of nuclei in the molecule)

-So electronic structure packages make it their goal to define this surface.
-This surface is sometimes called the "potential energy surface",but this is a misnomer in my opinion because the energy clearly involves the kinetic energy of the electrons.
+**Electronic structure packages make it their goal to define this surface.** This surface is sometimes called the "potential energy surface", but this is a misnomer in my opinion because the energy clearly involves the kinetic energy of the electrons.

-The intuition here is roughly that the electrons are much faster than the nuclei, and so we can effectively treat the electrons separately for any position of the nuclear coordinates and vice-versa.
+Regardless, the intuition behind the Born-Oppenheimer approximation is that the electrons are much faster than the nuclei, and so we can effectively treat the electrons separately for any position of the nuclear coordinates and vice-versa.
 Our Hamiltonian is then also naturally split as a tensor product:

 $$
 H = H_{nuc} \otimes I + I \otimes H_{elec}